javigs82/kubernetes-efk/README.md

 ### Acknowledges

 This repo is a customization of a [@pires' project](https://github.com/pires/kubernetes-elasticsearch-cluster) based on official images.
-Thanks for this amazing job.
+Thanks for this amazing j	ob.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details